matplotlib/matplotlib/doc/devel/conduct/CoC_reporting_manual.rst

   temporarily refrain from community participation.
 If the individual chooses not to take a temporary break voluntarily, the committee may issue a "mandatory cooling off period".
-* A permanent or temporary ban from some or all Matplotlib spaces (mailing lists, gitter.im, etc.).
+* A permanent or temporary ban from some or all Matplotlib spaces (mailing lists, forums, chat rooms, etc.).
 The group will maintain records of all such bans so that they may be reviewed in the future or otherwise maintained.

 Once a resolution is agreed upon, but before it is enacted, the committee will contact the original reporter and any other affected parties and explain the proposed resolution.
 The committee will ask if this resolution is acceptable, and must note feedback for the record.

 Finally, the committee will make a report to the Matplotlib Steering Council (as well as the Matplotlib core team in the event of an ongoing resolution, such as a ban).

 The committee will never publicly discuss the issue; all public statements will be made by the chair of the Code of Conduct Committee or the Matplotlib Steering Council.

 Conflicts of Interest